jpetrie/fetch-dependency/README.md

 `PACKAGE_NAME` is provided (see below), it will also be used in the internal `find_package()` call to locate the dependency's targets.

+One of `LOCAL_SOURCE` or `GIT_REPOSITORY` are required, and they are mutually exclusive.

 Options:
+- `LOCAL_SOURCE <path>` Path to the source of the dependency on the local file system.

 - `GIT_REPOSITORY <url>` URL of the Git repository.
 See the documentation for the `ROOT` parameter below for detail on where the repository will be cloned.

 - `GIT_TAG <tag>` Git branch name, tag or commit hash.
 A commit hash is the recommended means of specifying a dependency version.
 Branches must be specified with their name to ensure they are correctly updated.
 Specifying a commit hash is recommended because it can allow the `git fetch` operation to be avoided during configure when the local copy is already on the specified tag.
+This option is required when `GIT_REPOSITORY` is specified.

 - `FETCH_ONLY` Download the dependency, but do not build or install it.
 This is useful for dependencies where only the source is needed.
 Note that this will still _configure_ the dependency (this is required to enable updates if